Furretar/Hardsub-Extract-OCR/README.md

 - Select the output folder, where the SRT files will be generated.
 - Select your JSON file, should be in the main directory.
 Ex. `example-473422-7e6ba2cacb95.json`.

+### Be careful you do not go over the free trial limit, as it will charge your card.
+Double check your selected folders, how many images they contain, and check the progress of the batch processor frequently.

 Once you have your subtitle files, you may want to use subtitle edit to merge lines with the same text.
 For example, when a scene changes in a show with the same subtitle line on screen, it gets counted as two lines, which can cause problems when using subs2srs.
 - To do this, open [subtitle edit](https://github.com/SubtitleEdit/subtitleedit/releases).
 - Click on `Tools`